-This is from my dashboard in my accounting/invoicing software, FreshBooks.
-This monthly income tracking chart is only a fraction of the conveniences FreshBooks offers.
+FreshBooks is my accounting/invoicing software.
+The two income tracking charts displayed here are only a fraction of the conveniences FreshBooks offers.
 This company and their software make my life so much easier, and I’m so glad I learned about it from the forever lovely Gina Horkey.

 Before FreshBooks, you know how I kept track of my income?
 In a damn journal.
 I scribbled down who paid me, what they paid me for, and how much they paid me.
 I tried keeping track of expenses by paperclipping my receipts to the journal … yeah.
 That was okay, I guess, when I was only working part-time, but when I decided to dig in my heels, boost my rates, and go full-time I knew keeping track of financials was going to be a HUGE headache.
 Too bad I didn’t make this switch and discover Freshbooks until May because this tax season, I’m going to have to rustle up that journal and pray to God it’s accurate and that I didn’t miss anything for those first few months of 2016.